 Investing in solar panels for your home is one of the best things you can do if you want to reduce your carbon footprint and also save yourself some money.
 Solar panels generate electricity from sunlight, allowing you to power your home with less reliance on the grid.

 Getting solar on your roof is a substantial investment, and you should think about how much of the energy they produce you could actually use to decide if solar works for you.
 They work very well if you are charging an electric car during the day and for homes that are using power during the day.
-Our green home energy calculator can give you a good estimate of what you could produce and use with rooftop solar and the best grid tariff for the rest of your needs.
+If you have an EV, our green home energy calculator can give you a good estimate of what you could produce and use with rooftop solar and the best grid tariff for the rest of your needs.

 You can expect to pay up to £5,000 for a full solar panel installation on your home.
 But do solar panels get less efficient over time?
 How long can you expect them to last?